WorldHealthOrganization/smart-trust/input/pagecontent/hcert_spec.md

 # Electronic Health Certificate Specification

-Version 1.1.0, 2024-01-26
+Version 1.1.1, 2024-02-27

-This specification is based on the [EU Digital Covid Certificate (EU DCC)](https://github.com/ehn-dcc-development/eu-dcc-hcert-spec/blob/66cca0b9c59a9299ad57d767c180bbf8cf5aa5f1/hcert_spec.md) project by the European eHealth network.
-As of 1st January 2024, WHO has taken over maintenance of the specification and HCERT claims.
-TNG Participants may request of additional claims through GDHCN Secretariat.
+This specification, originally developed by the European Union (EU), is based on the [EU Digital Covid Certificate (EU DCC)](https://github.com/ehn-dcc-development/eu-dcc-hcert-spec/blob/66cca0b9c59a9299ad57d767c180bbf8cf5aa5f1/hcert_spec.md) project by the European eHealth network.
+The specification is now under the maintenance of the WHO from January 1, 2024.
+The WHO oversees all updates and modifications to HCERT claims.
+GDHCN Participants may propose additional claims or modifications through the WHO’s GDHCN Secretariat, ensuring the framework remains responsive and adaptable to evolving global health needs.

 ## 1. Introduction